 Five performers – Esme Appleton, Lillian Henley, Rose Robinson, Shamira Turner and Will Close – cycle through a cast of characters, and several also take turns on percussion and keyboard.
 They’re from the ingenious London-based performance company 1927, which specialises in this hybrid of animation and live action theatre.

-Animations and projections are melded precisely with the actors’ movements – which requires an extraordinarily precise choreography.
+Animations and projections are melded intricately with the actors’ movements – which requires an extraordinarily precise choreography.
 This technical achievement allows the animated projections to take on a punchy 3D effect.

 The story, set in a Dr Seuss-meets-Tim Burton type of world that is both old-fashioned and futuristic, is about flame-haired siblings Annie and Robert, awkward outsiders.